driconrikus/rock_paper_scissors/README.md

-This is a simple Rock, Paper, Scissor app made with HTML, CSS and JavaScript.
+This is a simple Rock, Paper, Scissor app made with HTML, CSS and JavaScript for The Odin Project!